Programme Code | A1P018 | C2P040 |

 - Field Experience e-Portfolio

-This component includes analysis of students’ own conception of teaching, reflective records of tryouts of teaching strategies and approaches introduced in various courses.
+This domain includes analysis of students’ own conception of teaching, reflective records of tryouts of teaching strategies and approaches introduced in various courses.

 - Educational Visit